Dimillian/Sublime-Hacker-News-Reader/README.md

 ![image](https://raw.github.com/Dimillian/Sublime-Hacker-News-Reader/master/screen.png)

 This is my first public Python project, well this is my first Python project ever, I'm open to any constructive criticism.
 I think the code is currently bad, but I've mad it for myself first, and its works, so I'm fine.
-I'll make i.e. better with more features.
+I'll make it better with more features.
 Maybe soon, maybe later.

 This plugin is not in Package Control yet, I'll submit it soon, this version or a later one.